mrkkrp/markkarpov.art/essay/perception-routines.md

   is negatively impacted when a target stimulus is flanked by spatially contiguous distractors (e.g. Eriksen & Eriksen, 1974; Posner et al., 1980).
-* There seem to be a need for spatial attention to disengage from its origin before it can shift to another location (Posner & Petersen, 1990; Mackeben & Nakayama, 1993; Pratt & Nghiem, 2000).
+* There seems to be a need for spatial attention to disengage from its origin before it can shift to another location (Posner & Petersen, 1990; Mackeben & Nakayama, 1993; Pratt & Nghiem, 2000).
 * Many space-based theories assume that the attentional field is indivisible